 All in all, the seasoning will not only make your cooking experience easier but will also hugely help in preserving your cast iron pan.
 This is why well-seasoned cast iron cookware lasts for several generations.

 How to season a cast iron pan in the oven:

 Seasoning a cast iron pan in the oven is easier than you think.
 Check out this simple step-by-step procedure!

 Before you proceed in seasoning your cast iron pan, it’s important to clean it first.
 Whether you bought it new or you found it in a thrift store, it requires a little cleaning because who knows what happened to it before it reached your kitchen?

-It’s not true that it’s wrong to use soap in cleaning a cast iron cookware.
-For your first cast iron cleaning, scrub your pan with soap and warm water.
+It’s not true that it’s wrong to use soap in cleaning cast iron cookware.
+For your first cast iron cleaning, scrub your pan with baking soda and warm water.
 Rinse it after and dry it thoroughly with a lint-free cloth or a paper towel.

 To make sure that your skillet is completely dry, place it on the stove or in the oven for five minutes on low heat.
 This will evaporate any remaining moisture quickly!

 After completely drying your cast iron pan, apply a thin layer of cooking oil all over it, inside and out, including the handle.
 You can use canola, vegetable, or corn oil, but there are also available seasoning oil products you can find online.
 I’ve listed some of them below.